Professor of History and Chair, Women's and Gender Studies

 Andrea Mansker is a modern Europeanist who specializes in French and Francophone cultural, intellectual, and gender history.
 Her research interests include the history of honor, sexuality, and feminism in Third Republic France.

 Mansker offers courses on European cultural and intellectual history, revolutionary Europe and the Atlantic world, modern France, and the history of women, gender, sexuality, and crime.

-Her book Sex, Honor and Citizenship in Early Third Republic France will be released on Palgrave Macmillan in October 2011.
+Her book Sex, Honor and Citizenship in Early Third Republic France was released on Palgrave Macmillan in October 2011.
 This monograph repositions French women's struggle for suffrage within a prewar public culture that celebrated male dueling and dictated the proper social and sexual forms of manly comportment.
 It argues that women appropriated this exclusionary masculine honor code to formulate a powerful political critique of the family and to create civic spaces where "honor had no sex."
 Mansker received a John B. Stephenson fellowship from the Appalachian College Association to complete this project.

 She has published additional pieces on honor and feminism in Confronting Modernity in Fin-de-Siècle France: Bodies, Minds, and Gender , edited by Christopher Forth and Elinor Accampo (Palgrave 2010), Feminist Studies, the book Honor in the Modern World: Interdisciplinary Perspectives (Lexington 2016), and the Dictionnaire des féministes: France, XVIIIe-XXIe siècle, edited by Christine Bard and Sylvie Chaperon (puf 2017).